-The throttle body is an important mechanical component found in fuel injected vehicles that controls and regulates the amount of air flowing into the engine.
+The throttle body is an important mechanical component found in fuel-injected vehicles that control and regulates the amount of air flowing into the engine.

-When the throttle body is in its appropriate condition, the engine receives an ideal air and fuel ratio and offers optimum performance.
-However, when the throttle body is damaged, the combustion process will not occur properly due to an imperfect air/fuel mixture.
+When the throttle body is in its appropriate condition, the engine receives an ideal air/fuel ratio and offers optimal performance.
+However, the combustion process will not occur properly when the throttle body is damaged due to an imperfect air/fuel mixture.

 1. Check Engine Light